icinganalysis/icinganalysis.github.io/content/Porter Perkins Conclusions.md

 Title: Conclusions of the Porter Perkins Series
 Date: 2024-01-15 21:00
 status: draft
-Porter Perkins, instruments, meteorology, ice shapes, ice protection, flight safety
+tags: Porter Perkins, instruments, meteorology, ice shapes, ice protection, flight safety, conclusions

 ### _"our knowledge of aircraft icing and the penalties associated with it has not changed substantially in the last forty to fifty years"_ [^1]